Lithuania in the Eurovision Song Contest 2015: Songs

+Jury members

+The Lithuanian jury panel consisted of four members in the elimination shows and the semi-final, and two members in the final.
+The international jury panel consisted of two members in the first elimination show, and three members in the remaining shows.

 Shows

 Elimination shows

-The six elimination shows of the competition aired between 3 January and 7 February 2015 and featured the 12 competing artists.
-Audrius Giržadas temporarily replaced Arūnas Valinskas as a host during the fourth show.
-The members of the Lithuanian jury consisted of Ramūnas Zilnys (music reviewer; all shows), Juozas Liesis (journalist, first show), Edmundas Seilius (opera singer; first and second show), Linas Adomaitis (musician; first and second show), Audrius Giržadas (LRT chief producer; second show), Sigutė Stonytė (opera singer; third show), Vytautas Lukočius (conductor; third show), Justė Arlauskaitė (singer; third show), Gediminas Zujus (producer; fourth show), Ieva Norkūnienė (choreographer; fourth show), Darius Užkuraitis (LRT Opus director; fourth to sixth shows), Rosita Čivilytė (singer; fifth and sixth show) and Gintaras Rinkevičius (conductor; fifth and sixth show).
-International jury members included Lela Tsurtsumia (Georgian singer; all shows), René Romkes (organiser of the annual Eurovision in Concert event in the Netherlands; all shows), Peter Jenner (British music manager; second show) and Ralfs Eilands (Latvian singer; third to sixth shows).
+The six elimination shows of the competition aired between 3 January and 7 February 2015.
 In the first two shows, the artists performed covers that related to the theme of that particular show: Lithuanian hit songs in the first show and worldwide hit songs in the second show.
-The results of the both shows were combined and one artist was eliminated.
+The results of the two shows were combined and one artist was eliminated.
 The remaining 11 artists in the competition performed the potential Eurovision songs starting from the third show.
 The artists each performed one song between the third and fifth shows and two songs in the sixth show, and one artist was eliminated per show.

 The group Rollikai, which was eliminated following the second show, recorded a performance for the song "Sound of Colours" for the third show, however, the performance was not part of the show as they were previously eliminated.
-Milita Daikerytė withdrew from the competition following the third show due to illness.
+Following the third show, Milita Daikerytė withdrew from the competition due to illness.